InTEGr8or/moral-rights/content/applying-rights/_index.md

  the primary principle of rights is that they are self-adopting.

- The principle of property implies that rights are applied where it is _proper_ for them to be applied. within the pepper context and into the pepper range.
+ The principle of property implies that rights are applied where it is _proper_ for them to be applied. within the pepper context and onto the proper range.

  This, further, implies a method by with to deal with the improper policies: make them applied first _onto_ their proponents.